 Online Safe RL.
-Primal-dual based algorithms have shown great effectiveness and superior performance in the literature for online safe RL.
-Without loss of generality, we consider SAC-lag (Ray et al., 2019) as the online algorithm, which integrates the widely used SAC algorithm (Haarnoja et al., 2018) with the Lagrange multiplier method.
-More specifically, SAC minimizes the following objectives for the actor (policy) and the critic (Q-function), respectively:
+Primal-dual based algorithms have shown great effectiveness and superior performance in the literature for online safe RL, which can combine a wide range of online unconstrained RL algorithms with the Lagrange multiplier method to create online safe RL algorithms.
+Without loss of generality, we consider SAC-lag (Ray et al., 2019) as the online algorithm, a primal-dual based algorithm that integrates the widely used SAC algorithm (Haarnoja et al., 2018) with the Lagrange multiplier method.
+More specifically, SAC minimizes the following objectives for the actor

+(policy) and the critic (Q-function), respectively: